For so long, "urban" has been seen as an extension of “black”, “underground”, “other”, “unworthy”.

 Only shortlisted submissions will receive further emails, social media messages or telephone calls/text messages from the BUFF submissions team after the final submission deadline passes.
-Correspondence will commence from Summer 2023 onwards.
+Correspondence will commence from late summer 2024 onwards.

 All shortlisted films will be eligible to win a British Urban Film Festival short film/feature film award in 2024.